xlladdins/xll/docs/Excel4MacrosE-G.md

 | 2              | Transparent                    |
 | 3              | Opaque                         |

-Start\_char    specifies the first character to be formatted.
+Start\_char&nbsp;&nbsp;&nbsp;&nbsp;specifies the first character to be formatted.
 If start\_char is omitted, it is assumed to be 1 (the first character in the cell or text box).

-Char\_count    specifies how many characters to format.
+Char\_count&nbsp;&nbsp;&nbsp;&nbsp;specifies how many characters to format.
 If char\_count is omitted, Microsoft Excel formats all characters in the cell or text box starting at start\_char.

 **Remarks**